Nevenall/blades-in-the-dark/src/04-the-score.md

 ### Demonic notice

 A demon approaches the crew with a dark offer.
-Accept their bargain, hide until it loses interest (forfeit{ }3 {rep}), or deal with it another way.
+Accept their bargain, hide until it loses interest (forfeit 3 {rep}), or deal with it another way.

 ### Flipped